aegrumet/umbilical/README.md

 By default, all podpings are filtered out.
 Callers must subscribe to URLs or IRIs of interest.

-Messages are passed unmodified using Livewire's format (see the post linked above for details).
+Messages are passed unmodified using Livewire's format as either `PodpingV0` or `PodpingV1` (see the post linked above for details).

 Websocket Endpoint: `/ws-API/podping`